CommandPost/FCPCafe/docs/developers/fxplug.md

 This section of the site is dedicated to **FxPlug**.

-You can find the official FxPlug 4 documentation [here](https://developer.apple.com/documentation/professional_video_applications/fxplug).
+You can find the [official FxPlug 4 documentation](https://developer.apple.com/documentation/professional_video_applications/fxplug).

 If you want a real-world example of a FxPlug 4 application, you can look at [Gyroflow Toolbox](https://github.com/latenitefilms/gyroflowtoolbox/).